jazir555/GamesDows/README.md

 https://github.com/ACCESS-DENIIED/Decky-Loader-For-Windows

 ACCESS-DENIIED's Decky Install Scripts are now included with GamesDows!
-Just run the separate install-decky.bat to get Decky automatically installed and configured for Steam! **Please ensure Python and Steam have already  been installed and configured, and make sure to already be signed into Steam before running the install script for Decky!**.
+Just run the separate install-decky.bat to get Decky automatically installed and configured for Steam! **Please ensure Python and Steam have already  been installed and configured, and make sure to already be signed into Steam before running the install script for Decky!**

 Below is the description of these scripts from ACCESS-DENIIED's repo: